 The NHR Graduate School of the NHR Alliance awards up to nine PhD scholarships a year to doctoral students from all over the world.
 If you have a master‘s degree in computer science, mathematics, the natural or engineering sciences or an equivalent degree and are interested in High Performance Computing, this fellowship provides the perfect opportunity to pursue a PhD at one of our NHR Centers.

 All NHR Centers are affiliated with German universities which are internationally recognized in the fields of high-performance computing, numerical simulation and AI/ML.
-The thematic fields offered by each of the NHR Centers for the next application round are available here.
+The thematic fields offered by each of the NHR Centers for the next application round will be available soon.
+An overview of last year's research topics is provided here.

 When is the next application deadline?